fusionpbx/fusionpbx-docs/source/advanced/number_translations.md

 The documentation for mod-translate can be found under
 <https://freeswitch.org/confluence/display/FREESWITCH/mod_translate>

-### To use mod-translate to modify inbound calls before they hit the dialplan the following setting for SIP-profile must be modified:
+## To use mod-translate to modify inbound calls before they hit the dialplan the following setting for SIP-profile must be modified:

  - dialplan \"XML\" -\> dialplan \"Translate,XML\"
- - With FreeSwitch 1.8.x it is now possible to specify the translation profile to be used: dialplan \"XML\" -\> dialplan
+ - With FreeSwitch 1.8.x it is now possible to specify the translation profile to be used: dialplan "XML" -> dialplan "Translate:my_profile1,XML"
-   \"Translate:my[profile1]{#profile1},XML\"

 To activate this setting, you must flush cache once and then restart or rescan each SIP-profile